Skip to main content

-We are No.1 in London and No.3 in the UK for Education according to the Guardian University League Table (2021).
+We are No.2 in the UK for Education in the Guardian University Guide (2022).

 Our supportive community is learner-centred, and you will have career-enhancing opportunities to collaborate with other students, educational settings, sector partners and health and social care professionals.